Kashishsingla111/ThaparSummerSchool_2k23/MiniProjects/01_PortfolioRouting/README.md

 This guide provides an overview of URL routing in Django, a popular Python web framework.
 URL routing is a crucial aspect of building web applications as it determines how URLs are mapped to views or functions that handle user requests.

 ## Table of Contents
-* Introduction
+- Introduction
 - Defining URLs
 - URL Patterns
 - Capturing URL Parameters
--Including Other URL Configurations
+- Including Other URL Configurations
--Namespacing URL Patterns
+- Namespacing URL Patterns
--Reverse URL Resolution
+- Reverse URL Resolution
--Conclusion
+- Conclusion

 ## Introduction
 URL routing in Django involves mapping URLs to appropriate views or functions within the application.
 The process of URL routing is controlled by the urls.py file(s) within each Django app.